mamouzgar/distutils/README.md

 # RFastDistance

-A collection of utilities to compute distance and energy
+A collection of C++ functions for fast computation of distances and elastic energies